hez2010/hez2010/README.md

 ### Experience & Skills

 - 🏫 Master of Computer Science, 2023-2025.
-- 👯 Microsoft Student Partner.
+- 👯 Microsoft MVP for .NET.
 - 💬 Can speak Chinese, English and Japanese.
 - 🌱 Currently learning CoreCLR, Computer Graphics and Compilers.
 - ⚡ Want to write a runtime and a game engine.